 Percent job placement rate Clarke physical therapy graduates have.

-The median annual wage for physical therapists in 2015, according to the U.S. Bureau of Labor Statistics.
+The median annual wage for physical therapists in 2020, according to the U.S. Bureau of Labor Statistics.

-Anticipated job growth is 33 percent from now to 2022, much faster than the average for other occupations.
+Anticipated job growth is 18 percent from now to 2029 according to the U.S. Bureau of Labor Statistics.